seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 You can check whether you have installed the libraries to use zlib and libbz2 by running CMake again.
 Simply call ``cmake .`` in your build directory.
-At the end of the output, there will be a section "Seqan Features".
+At the end of the output, there will be a section "SeqAn Features".
 If you can read ``ZLIB - FOUND`` and ``BZIP2 - FOUND`` then you can use zlib and libbz2 in your programs.

 Congratulations, you have now learned to write simple and robust sequence I/O code using SeqAn!